TurboPack/AsyncPro/readme.txt

      IDE's library path.
 For CBuilder, add the hpp subdirectory (e.g., d:\AsyncPro\source\hpp) to the IDE's system include path.

+  3. Open & compile the runtime package specific to the IDE being used.

   4. Open & install the designtime package specific to the IDE being used.
 The IDE should notify you the components have been installed.